anthli/raspberry-pi-manager/README.md

 # Raspberry Pi Manager

-A Node.js server that monitors the status a Raspberry Pi and sends data to the [Raspberry Pi Manager Interface](https://goo.gl/Q2fbH4).
+A Node.js server that monitors the status of a [Raspberry Pi Manager Interface](https://goo.gl/Q2fbH4).